Divergence of separated nets with respect to displacement equivalence: Introduction

 In the present article we verify that for the modulus of continuity $\omega$ of the form \eqref{eq:our_omega}, the notion of $\omega$-regularity is strictly weaker than BL equivalence.
 This confirms that the `highly irregular'\footnote{As asserted by the title of the work \cite{dymond_kaluza2019highly}.} separated nets given in \cite[Theorem~1.2]{dymond_kaluza2019highly} are indeed more irregular in a meaningful way than the BL non-equivalent separated nets of McMullen~\cite{McM} and Burago and Kleiner~\cite[Theorem~1.1]{BK1}. \begin{restatable*}{thm}{distinct} Let $d\geq 2$, $\alpha_{0}=\alpha_{0}(d)$ be the quantity of \cite[Theorem~1.2]{dymond_kaluza2019highly} and $\omega$ be a modulus of continuity in the sense of Definition~\ref{def:omeg_reg} such that $\omega(t)=t\left(\log \frac{1}{t}\right)^{\alpha_{0}}$ for $t\in (0,a)$ and some $a>0$.
-Then the notion of $\omega$-regularity of separated nets in $\R^{d}$ is strictly weaker than that of bilipschitz equivalence. \end{restatable*} Despite this progress, we are only able to increase the number of known pairwise distinct forms of $\omega$-regularity by one: \begin{restatable*}{cor}{threedistinct} For any dimension $d\geq 2$ the notions of $\omega$-regularity of separated nets in $\R^{d}$, according to Definition~\ref{def:omeg_reg}, admit at least three distinct notions. \end{restatable*} It therefore remains an interesting research objective to expose the hierarchy of notions of $\omega$-regularity.
-The authors would conjecture that, at least for moduli of continuity $\omega$ lying asymptotically in between the Lipschitz modulus of continuity and the modulus of continuity of \eqref{eq:our_omega}, we get a fine hierachy of notions of $\omega$-regularity.
+Then the set of $\omega$-regular separated nets in $\R^{d}$ strictly contains the set of separated nets bilipschitz equivalent to $\Z^d$. \end{restatable*} Despite this progress, we are only able to increase the number of known pairwise distinct forms of $\omega$-regularity by one: \begin{restatable*}{cor}{threedistinct} For any dimension $d\geq 2$ there exist moduli of continuity $\omega_{1},\omega_{2},\omega_{3}$ in the sense of Definition~\ref{def:omeg_reg} so that whenever $i,j\in\set{1,2,3}$ with $i<j$ the set of $\omega_{j}$-regular separated nets of $\R^{d}$ is strictly contained in the set of $\omega_{i}$-regular separated nets. \end{restatable*} It therefore remains an interesting research objective to expose the hierarchy of notions of $\omega$-regularity.
+The authors would conjecture that, at least for moduli of continuity $\omega$ lying asymptotically in between the Lipschitz modulus of continuity and the modulus of continuity of \eqref{eq:our_omega}, we get a fine hierarchy of notions of $\omega$-regularity.
 More precisely, we conjecture that whenever two moduli of continuity $\omega_{1}$ and $\omega_{2}$ satisfy $\omega_{2}\in o(\omega_{1}(t))$, $\omega_{2}(t)\in \Omega(t)$ and $\omega_{1}(t)\in O\left(t\log\left(\frac{1}{t}\right)^{\alpha_{0}}\right)$ for $t\to 0$, then the notion of $\omega_{1}$-regularity of separated nets in $\R^{d}$ is strictly weaker than that of $\omega_{2}$-regularity.